Vista-Technology/yanq/README.md

 ![](./images/ss18.png)

 ### Gitea
-We use Gitea as a simple Git server to maintain and version the Ansible project that contains all the automations playbook and correlated stuff.
+We use Gitea as a simple Git server to maintain and version the Ansible project that contains all the automation playbooks and correlated stuff.

 ### Ansible+AWX
 AWX will be our central point of automation, based on Ansible.